 Mimusops elengi is cultivated throughout India, Sri Lanka, Thailand, and Indonesia.
 The flowers retain their fragrance even when dried — a property exploited in traditional garland-making and in the preparation of attar (traditional Indian perfume oils).

-In perfumery, bakul provides a heavy, honeyed floral note with a distinctive South Asian character.
+In perfumery, bakul provides a heavy, honeyed floral note with a particular South Asian character.
 It is available as an attar or CO2 extract from Indian suppliers.

 Dried Mimusops elengi flowers retain their fragrance for months or even years — they are strung into garlands in South Indian temples, and some devotional traditions keep dried bakul flowers in prayer books, where they continue to scent the pages.